lukeprofits/Monero_Subscriptions_Wallet/README.md

 # Donate
 If you use this, send me some XMR.
-It took weeks to develop, and I did not ask for or recieve any [CCS funding](https://ccs.getmonero.org/) for this project.
+It took weeks to develop, and I did not ask for, or recieve any [CCS funding](https://ccs.getmonero.org/) for this project.

 XMR: `4At3X5rvVypTofgmueN9s9QtrzdRe5BueFrskAZi17BoYbhzysozzoMFB6zWnTKdGC6AxEAbEE5czFR3hbEEJbsm4hCeX2S`